About the Social Value Unit

 1. Think Carefully

 Think carefully about what you do and make sure you can do it well.
-If you want social benefits to be achievable, you need to ensure they are proportionate to the contract value and appropriate to the sector.
-It may not be possible to seek social benefits from some contracts but ensure you have given the possibility adequate consideration.
-It is better to do a few things well than overload the contract.
+If you want social value requirements to be achievable, you need to ensure they are proportionate to the contract value and appropriate to the sector.

 2. Act Early and Seek Advice

-Consider how social or economic outcomes can be achieved as you define your overall objectives.
-Seek advice from the Buy Social team by emailing email@example.com.
+Consider how social value can be achieved as you define your overall objectives.
+Seek advice from the Social Value Unit by emailing firstname.lastname@example.org.

 4. Be Relevant